Successful trading is about the process you follow in your trading.

 Successful traders leave emotions at the gate each morning.

 Boston University researched to study how stress and emotions affect trading.
-They spot vital clues like heart count, body temperature, and respiration as traders' thoughts shot in and out of trades.
+They spot vital clues like heart count, body temperature, and respiration as traders’ thoughts shoot in and out of trade.

 The results suggest that traders who let their emotions get their best lead to fare poorly.
 But traders who weigh on logic alone don't do well either.

-The most successful traders use their emotions to their favor without letting their feelings crush them.
+The most successful traders use their emotions to their favour without letting their feelings crush them.
 The best traders are the ones who control emotional responses.

 Professional players also react with the same.
-They never let emotions win over.
+They never let emotions win over them.
 They use emotion to drive them up.

 But you get angry.
 You were sure trade was moving in loss, and now you've wiped out three months of profits on a single trade.